Kids summer reading: Get ready to ‘Find Your Voice’

 Holidays Around the World

-From Diwali celebrations to Brazilian New Year, Oak Park library staff love sharing their own winter holiday traditions with you in our annual—and now virtual, on-demand—Holidays Around the World!
-In addition to stories, videos, and photos, you’ll find related music, games, and stories for families to explore.
-Click the play button below to start celebrating … Read more
+From Diwali, Christmas, and Hanukkah celebrations to the observance of the winter solstice, Oak Park library staff love sharing their own winter holiday traditions with you in our annual Holidays Around the World!
+In addition to stories, videos, and photos, you’ll find related music, games, stories, and recipes for families to explore.
+Click the play … Read more

 New year, new transitions!
 Videos & books for early learners